mfaruqi/Poker/README.md

 The hands file works completely, and was tested by Project Euler Poker Hands problem.
 There are images in my project and I was not 100% sure how you would access them.
 So I did ImageIcon = new ImageIcon(Images(image folder)/PokerTable.png);
 If that does not work please change the directory to your relative path, I think it should work but just in case it does not.
 This occurs twice, once in Panel.java on Line # 27.
-It also happens in Controller.java on Line # 255
+It also happens in Controller.java on Line # 255.
-To show who won I tried making some text come up on the system output.
-It sometimes does not work so that is a little problem.
-But who wins the round is always right.